-- 8.3 For every capital expenditure proposal the Chief Executive shall ensure:- - 8.3.1 that a business case as required by the Scottish Capital Investment Manual (SCIM) is produced, setting out:- - an option appraisal of potential benefits and risks compared with known costs to determine the deliverable option with the highest ratio of benefits to costs in light of the risks; and - b. appropriate project management and control arrangements; and - 8.3.2 that the Director of Finance has assessed the costs and revenue consequences detailed in the business case; The above conditions shall apply unless the requirement for a business case is waived by the Board (and where applicable, with agreement from Scottish Government) as detailed in the Scheme of Delegation. - 8.4 The approval of a business case, when required, and inclusion in the Board's capital plan shall not constitute approval of the individual elements of expenditure on any scheme.
-The Chief Executive shall issue to the manager responsible for any scheme:- - 8.4.1 specific authority to commit expenditure; and
+- 8.3 For every capital expenditure proposal the Chief Executive shall ensure:- - 8.3.1 that a business case as required by the Scottish Capital Investment Manual (SCIM) is produced, setting out:- - an option appraisal of potential benefits and risks compared with known costs to determine the deliverable option with the highest ratio of benefits to costs in light of the risks; and - b. appropriate project management and control arrangements; and - c. that the Director of Finance has assessed the costs and revenue consequences detailed in the business case; - 8.3.2 The above conditions shall apply unless the requirement for a business case is waived by the Board (and where applicable, with agreement from Scottish Government) as detailed in the Scheme of Delegation. - 8.4 The approval of a business case, when required, and inclusion in the Board's capital plan shall not constitute approval of the individual elements of expenditure on any scheme.
+Authority to commit capital expenditure or to proceed to tender will be determined by the limits and specific delegations set out within the NHS Lothian Scheme of Delegation.
+Authority to proceed to tender will be issued by the Director of Finance, following the approval of any business case.

-- 8.4.2 following the required approval of the business case, authority to proceed to tender. - 8.5 The Scheme of Delegation shall stipulate where authority lies for:- - 8.5.1 approval to accept a successful tender; and - 8.5.2 where a national framework/ procurement process applies, authority to agree risks and timelines associated with a project in order to arrive at a target price. - 8.6 The Director of Finance shall issue procedures governing the financial management of capital investment projects (e.g. including variations to contract, application of Frameworks Scotland) and valuation for accounting purposes.
+- 8.5 The Scheme of Delegation shall stipulate where authority lies for:- - 8.5.1 approval to accept a successful tender; and - 8.5.2 where a national framework/ procurement process applies, authority to agree risks and timelines associated with a project in order to arrive at a target price. - 8.6 The Director of Finance shall issue procedures governing the financial management of capital investment projects (e.g. including variations to contract, application of Frameworks Scotland) and valuation for accounting purposes.